surajnarwade/pycon-india-scripts/voting_script/README.rst

 Automatic Tweeting for Voting Proposals for PyCon India 2016
 ============================================================

-This Script will automatically tweet the Talk proposal details along with link for voting.I would recommend this script should run in cloud instance.
+This Script will automatically tweet the Talk proposal details along with link for voting.I would recommend this script should run in cloud instance. it will create result.json for database.

 - git clone https://github.com/surajnarwade/pycon-india-scripts.git